hellonoah/bakesalesite_project/README.md

 # bakesalesite_project

+## Project:
-## Project: A redesign of the Bakesale Betty website.
+A redesign of the Bakesale Betty website.

+## Goal:
-## Goal: To update the current Bakesale Betty site to something more current.
+To update the current Bakesale Betty site to something more current.

-## Requirements: 6 pages.
+## Requirements:
+The redesign will consist of 5-6 pages.
 Pages will consist of: index, locations, products, recipes, about

 ## Use Cases:

 ## Features:
+Description of the page breakdown:

 ### index:
 The main welcome page for the site.

 ### locations: Will list the location of the store and hours

-* Copy:
+* Sample Copy:
 Bakesale Betty
 Tuesday - Saturday
 11:00am - 2:00 pm